 In order to have fishing capacity in balance with available resources efforts have been made, in Sweden as well as in the EU at large, to reduce the size of the fishing fleet.
 As a result, the Swedish fleet has declined during the past decade with regard to both the number of vessels and tonnage and engine power.
-Today, economic indicators show that for most Swedish fishing fleet segments, no overcapacity exists.
+Today, indicators show that for most Swedish fishing fleet segments, no overcapacity exists.
 This decline is primarily a result of subsidies for scrapping fishing vessels, transferable fishing rights in the pelagic fishery, regulation of eel fishing, and poor profitability.
-The Swedish fishing fleet contributes economically to the fishing communities, although there are significant variations between different sub-sectors.
-While the Swedish catching sector does not employ a large number of people in relation to other industries, fishing is important for many coastal communities, including through its links to other activities.
+Swedish fishing contributes economically to the fishing communities, although there are significant variations between different sub-sectors.
+While the Swedish catching sector does not employ a large number of people in relation to other industries, the fishing industry in a wider definition (including e.g. processing) is important for many coastal communities.

 Sweden has long running programme of development of selective fishing gears.
-In the programme fishing industry, researchers and authorities work together to develop new options for selective gears that avoid unnecessary by-catches and thereby help to fulfill demands of the landing obligation.
-As an example, more than half of Swedish landings of Norway lobster are now caught with pots or using trawls with a so-called "Swedish grid" that is designed to minimise by-catches of non-target species such as cod.
+In the programme fishing industry, researchers and authorities work together to develop new options for selective gears that avoid unnecessary by-catches and thereby help to fulfil demands of the landing obligation.
+As an example in 2018, more than half of Swedish landings of Norway lobster are now caught with pots or using trawls with a so-called "Swedish grid" that is designed to minimise by-catches of non-target species such as cod.

-In Sweden, sixteen stocks of Baltic salmon are classified as wild by ICES as well as eight stocks in rivers with hydropower stations that are maintained through compensatory re-stocking of salmon smolt.
+In Sweden, sixteen stocks of Baltic salmon are classified as wild by International Council for the Explorations of the Seas (ICES) as well as eight stocks in rivers with hydro-power stations that are maintained through compensatory re-stocking of salmon smolt.
 Fisheries have mainly been within main basin and coastal areas in the Baltic Sea, which are feeding and spawning migration areas for salmon without the ability to differentiate between individual stocks.